dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/existing-db.md

 * **Tools -> NuGet Package Manager -> Package Manager Console**
 * Run `Install-Package Microsoft.EntityFrameworkCore.SqlServer`

-We will be using some Entity Framework commands to create a model from the database.
+We will be using some Entity Framework Tools to create a model from the database.
 So we will install the tools package as well.

-* Run `Install-Package Microsoft.EntityFrameworkCore.Tools -Version 1.1.0-msbuild3-final`
+* Run `Install-Package Microsoft.EntityFrameworkCore.Tools`
 * Run `Install-Package Microsoft.EntityFrameworkCore.SqlServer.Design`

 ## Reverse engineer your model